cardano-foundation/cardano-academy/CBCA/Module 2/Module 2 Unit 1 Script Transactions Models.md

 [Ref.5.1.6] Cardano fee structure, Available: https://docs.cardano.org/explore-cardano/fee-structure , Accessed: Jan 11, 2023.<br>

 ## Questions

-Sub-Unit 1
+**Sub-Unit 1**

-Select two correct statements about tokens.
+*Select two correct statements about tokens.*
-Native tokens have nothing to do with the functional design of a blockchain Each public permissionless blockchain has its own unique token (CORRECT ANSWER) The main method of exchanging value for transactions and motivating participants in the network is by using native tokens (CORRECT ANSWER)
+- Native tokens have nothing to do with the functional design of a blockchain
+- **Each public permissionless blockchain has its own unique token (CORRECT ANSWER)**
+- **The main method of exchanging value for transactions and motivating participants in the network is by using native tokens (CORRECT ANSWER)**
-It is not yet possible to create different types of tokens in newer platforms
+- It is not yet possible to create different types of tokens in newer platforms

-What are blockchain explorers used for?
+*What are blockchain explorers used for?*
-To alter or delete transaction records in the blockchain To generate new tokens or coins outside of the network's predefined rules To browse the tokens associated with each address (CORRECT ANSWER)
+To alter or delete transaction records in the blockchain To generate new tokens or coins outside of the network's predefined rules **To browse the tokens associated with each address (CORRECT ANSWER)**

-A wallet address is derived from a public key and represents ownership.
-Addresses are commonly shared between users and applications.
+*A wallet address is derived from a public key and represents ownership.
+Addresses are commonly shared between users and applications.*
-TRUE (CORRECT ANSWER)
+**TRUE (CORRECT ANSWER)**
 FALSE

-Sub-Unit 2
+**Sub-Unit 2**

-What are transactions in blockchain?
+*What are transactions in blockchain?*
-Private contracts or agreements that occur off-chain, and are not recorded on the blockchain Data structures containing orders to transfer blockchain tokens between user addresses (CORRECT ANSWER) Software programs that can be executed in full or partially
+Private contracts or agreements that occur off-chain, and are not recorded on the blockchain **Data structures containing orders to transfer blockchain tokens between user addresses (CORRECT ANSWER)** Software programs that can be executed in full or partially

-Transactions are atomic modifications to the blockchain ledger, meaning they can only be fully executed, never partially.
+*Transactions are atomic modifications to the blockchain ledger, meaning they can only be fully executed, never partially.*
-TRUE  (CORRECT ANSWER)
+**TRUE  (CORRECT ANSWER)**
 FALSE

-Select two correct statements about the transaction lifecycle in a blockchain network.
+*Select two correct statements about the transaction lifecycle in a blockchain network.*
-A transaction is created by the owner of the inputs and it cannot be created by anyone else The creator of a transaction and the signer can be two different individuals (CORRECT ANSWER) A transaction is always only propagated by end users to other users in a peer-to-peer fashion A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion (CORRECT ANSWER)
+A transaction is created by the owner of the inputs and it cannot be created by anyone else **The creator of a transaction and the signer can be two different individuals (CORRECT ANSWER)** A transaction is always only propagated by end users to other users in a peer-to-peer fashion **A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion (CORRECT ANSWER)**

-Analyze the image below and select the missing steps in the transaction life cycle.
+*Analyze the image below and select the missing steps in the transaction life cycle*

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.17.png)

-A: The transaction is signed; B: The transaction is verified (CORRECT ANSWER)
+**A: The transaction is signed; B: The transaction is verified (CORRECT ANSWER)**
 A: The transaction is verified; B: The transaction is signed
-A: The transaction is verified; B: The transaction is received Sub-Unit 3
+A: The transaction is verified; B: The transaction is received

+**Sub-Unit 3**

-Why do most blockchain transactions include a transaction fee?
+*Why do most blockchain transactions include a transaction fee?*
-The fee is a required payment that the recipient of the transaction has to pay as a reward to the sender The fee is mainly there to pay block producers and prevent system resources abuses (CORRECT ANSWER) The fee only exists to pay blockchain core developers
+The fee is a required payment that the recipient of the transaction has to pay as a reward to the sender **The fee is mainly there to pay block producers and prevent system resources abuses (CORRECT ANSWER)** The fee only exists to pay blockchain core developers

-Sub-Unit 4
+**Sub-Unit 4**

-Select the correct statements about UTxO-based and account-based transaction models.
+*Select the correct statements about UTxO-based and account-based transaction models.*
 UTxO stands for Unauthorized Transaction Output
-When an account-based transaction takes place, the balance in a user’s account will either increase or decrease (CORRECT ANSWER)
+**When an account-based transaction takes place, the balance in a user’s account will either increase or decrease (CORRECT ANSWER)**
 Bitcoin uses account-based transaction models
-Tokens are stored in UTxOs and are moved from one group to another when transactions happen (CORRECT ANSWER)
+**Tokens are stored in UTxOs and are moved from one group to another when transactions happen (CORRECT ANSWER)**

-Some blockchains use an UTxO-based transaction model.
+*Some blockchains use an UTxO-based transaction model.
 In these, when a transaction takes place, the tokens locked in UTxOs are moved from one UTxO to another one or to multiple other ones.
-Each UTxO has to be spent in its entirety.
+Each UTxO has to be spent in its entirety.*
-True (CORRECT ANSWER)
+**True (CORRECT ANSWER)**
 False

-When using a UTxO as a transaction input for token transfers, the UTxO can be divided, so you only use what you need as input.
+*When using a UTxO as a transaction input for token transfers, the UTxO can be divided, so you only use what you need as input.*
 True
-False (CORRECT ANSWER)
+**False (CORRECT ANSWER)**

-What can Alice do if she doesn’t have a single UTxO with enough tokens to complete a transaction?
+*What can Alice do if she doesn’t have a single UTxO with enough tokens to complete a transaction?*
-She has no other option but to cancel the transaction as it cannot be completed She can use multiple UTxOs to gather the needed amount (CORRECT ANSWER) She can borrow additional tokens from other users Sub-Unit 5
+She has no other option but to cancel the transaction as it cannot be completed **She can use multiple UTxOs to gather the needed amount (CORRECT ANSWER)** She can borrow additional tokens from other users

+**Sub-Unit 5**

-Select two correct statements about UTxO transaction fees.
+*Select two correct statements about UTxO transaction fees.*
-A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected (CORRECT ANSWER)
+**A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected (CORRECT ANSWER)**
 Transaction fees are 2% of the sum of all inputs
-Users will pay a lower transaction fee if they spend their inputs fully On Cardano, fees can be explicitly stated in the transaction (CORRECT ANSWER)
+Users will pay a lower transaction fee if they spend their inputs fully **On Cardano, fees can be explicitly stated in the transaction (CORRECT ANSWER)**

-Select two correct statements about spent and new UTxOs in a blockchain.
+*Select two correct statements about spent and new UTxOs in a blockchain.*
-Each UTxO can be used as an input to a new transaction (CORRECT ANSWER) When a UTxO becomes “spent” after being used, it can still be used again Once a UTxO is used, it can’t be used again (CORRECT ANSWER) Newly created UTxOs are known as ‘fees’
+**Each UTxO can be used as an input to a new transaction (CORRECT ANSWER)** When a UTxO becomes “spent” after being used, it can still be used again **Once a UTxO is used, it can’t be used again (CORRECT ANSWER)** Newly created UTxOs are known as ‘fees’

-How do full-node wallets calculate a user’s token balance?
+*How do full-node wallets calculate a user’s token balance?*
-By consulting with a central server that maintains the blockchain ledger By relying on a user's private key to calculate their token balance based on their account status By keeping track of all UTxOs and summing up the tokens in each UTxO (CORRECT ANSWER)
+By consulting with a central server that maintains the blockchain ledger By relying on a user's private key to calculate their token balance based on their account status **By keeping track of all UTxOs and summing up the tokens in each UTxO (CORRECT ANSWER)**

-Which two components uniquely identify an UTxO entry?
+*Which two components uniquely identify an UTxO entry?*
 Block header
 Address
-Transaction id (CORRECT ANSWER)
+**Transaction id (CORRECT ANSWER)**
-Output index (CORRECT ANSWER)
+**Output index (CORRECT ANSWER)**
 Private key

-Select the answer option that correctly labels the highlighted areas on the image below.
-(Image Question)
+*Select the answer option that correctly labels the highlighted areas on the image below.
+(Image Question)*

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.18.png)

-A = Transaction id, B = output index (CORRECT ANSWER) A = Output index, B = blockchain state
+- **A = Transaction id, B = output index (CORRECT ANSWER)**
+- A = Output index, B = blockchain state
-A = Transaction id, B = private key
+- A = Transaction id, B = private key
-A = Private key, B = output index
+- A = Private key, B = output index

-Match the correct statements to the correct models: UTxO or Account-based
+*Match the correct statements to the correct models: UTxO or Account-based*

-Statement A: Balances are modifiable registries stored in the global state Statement B: Entries can be spent and new ones can be created as change Statement C: A previous state and a new state is fully captured within the transaction
-A: Account-based, B: UTxO-based, C: UTxO-based (CORRECT ANSWER)
+Statement A: Balances are modifiable registries stored in the global state Statement B: Entries can be spent and new ones can be created as change Statement C: A previous state and a new state is fully captured within the transaction **A: Account-based, B: UTxO-based, C: UTxO-based (CORRECT ANSWER)**
 A: UTxO-based, B: UTxO-based, C: Account-based
-A: UTxO-based, B: Account-based, C: Account-based Sub-Unit 6
+A: UTxO-based, B: Account-based, C: Account-based

+**Sub-Unit 6**

-Cardano introduced the EUTxO.
-What does the acronym stand for?
+*Cardano introduced the EUTxO.
+What does the acronym stand for?*
 External unspent transaction output
-Extended unspent transaction output (CORRECT ANSWER) Exponential unspent transaction output
+**Extended unspent transaction output (CORRECT ANSWER)** Exponential unspent transaction output
 Exceptional unspent transaction output

-Cardano smart contracts are executed when a transaction is sent to them, not when someone tries to spend from an UTxO that has a smart contract attached.
+*Cardano smart contracts are executed when a transaction is sent to them, not when someone tries to spend from an UTxO that has a smart contract attached.*
 TRUE
-FALSE (CORRECT ANSWER)
+**FALSE (CORRECT ANSWER)**

-What is a unique advantage of the EUTxO model over the Account-based model?
+*What is a unique advantage of the EUTxO model over the Account-based model?*
 Transactions in the EUTxO model rely on external factors like time or the global state, while Account-based model transactions do not
-In the EUTxO model, the success or failure of transaction validation depends on external block producers' decisions The validity of a transaction in the EUTxO model only depends on elements specified in the transaction (CORRECT ANSWER) Sub-Unit 7
+In the EUTxO model, the success or failure of transaction validation depends on external block producers' decisions **The validity of a transaction in the EUTxO model only depends on elements specified in the transaction (CORRECT ANSWER)**

+**Sub-Unit 7**

-What makes the EUTxO model completely deterministic?
+*What makes the EUTxO model completely deterministic?*
-The script and datum are known ahead of time and given the same inputs, the outcome of the script is always predictable (CORRECT ANSWER)
+**The script and datum are known ahead of time and given the same inputs, the outcome of the script is always predictable (CORRECT ANSWER)**
 The outcome of the script varies unpredictably with each transaction It allows for unlimited transactions without any prior knowledge of the script or datum

-In the context of the EUTxO model, what is the role of the redeemer?
+*In the context of the EUTxO model, what is the role of the redeemer?*
-It provides information needed to lock the funds in a script It provides the information needed to unlock the funds when attempting to spend them (CORRECT ANSWER) It functions as the script itself, defining the arbitrary unlocking logic for the unspent output
+It provides information needed to lock the funds in a script **It provides the information needed to unlock the funds when attempting to spend them (CORRECT ANSWER)** It functions as the script itself, defining the arbitrary unlocking logic for the unspent output

-Select the image that refers to the correct order of a script, datum and redeemer.
-(Image Question)
+*Select the image that refers to the correct order of a script, datum and redeemer.
+(Image Question)*

 - Same image - Datum, Script, Redeemer
 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.19.png)